 - monitoring and reviewing progress against the school's budget and targets;

 - appointing and holding the Executive Headteacher to account for the educational performance standards of the Federation and its pupils.

 Our organisation and working:-

-- The Aspire Federation’s full Governing Board meets a minimum of three times a year.
+- The Weald Federation’s full Governing Board meets a minimum of three times a year.